khrystia-k/Portreits-Colorization-ML-project/README.md

 ## Methods

 In this project, three architectures of CNN were used:
-- Sequential CNN ('beta-model.ipynb')
+- Sequential CNN ('sequential.ipynb')
 - An Autoencoder ('autoencoder.ipynb')
-- CNN and Inception-ResNet-v2 (Deep Koalarization) ('inception-model.ipynb')
+- CNN and Inception-ResNet-v2 (Deep Koalarization) ('inception.ipynb')
 About the third architecture, you can read more here: https://arxiv.org/abs/1712.03400

 ## Results